 It's pretty easy to get into a state of equanimity just watching these things, but it takes a lot of insight to realize that equanimity itself is a kind of doing.
 It's a way of creating something out of your experience, something you can delight in.
 So this goes deeper than just plain equanimity.
 The Buddha says you have to learn how not to make anything out of anything; even out of the jhana, even out of your strong concentration.
-When you can do that, you can break through to the Deathless.
+When you can do that, you can break through to the deathless.

-So instead of just operating on the desire to get rid of things, we first learn how to create something really skillful out of them.
-This is the basic pattern of the Buddha's path.
-The fourth noble truth is to give rise to skillful states in the mind so you can understand what's involved in giving rise to a state.
-Then you get more sensitive to exactly what in the present moment is the given and what part's being added.
+So instead of just operating on the desire to get rid of things, we first develop a different kind of desire: the desire to learn how to create something really skillful out of them-which includes learning to develop skillful desires before you ultimately let them go.
+This is a basic pattern in the Buddha's path.
+The fourth noble truth is to abandon unskillful states and to give rise to skillful states in the mind so you can understand what's involved in giving rise to a state.
+Then you get more sensitive to exactly which part in the present moment is the given and which part's being added.
 In general, we're very ignorant of what we're adding to things.
 Yet even our normal experience of space and time is something that has already been added to.

-The aggregates come in a potential form and then-based on which things we're interested in, which things we want to create, which things we want to destroy-we actually create our experience of the present out of these different potentials.
-So we have to do a lot of digging down in our experience of the present moment to see what's just the potential without anything added at all, not even equanimity.
-This requires that we get the mind really still and really alert and really interested in what it's doing.
+The aggregates of form, feeling, perception, fabrication, and consciousness come in a potential form and then-based on which things we're interested in, which things we want to create, which things we want to destroy-we actually create our experience of the present out of these different potentials.
+So we need to do a lot of digging down into our experience of the present moment to see what's just the potential without anything added at all, not even equanimity.
+This requires that we get the mind really still, really alert, and really interested in what it's doing.

 This is how right view hovers around the meditation.
 Right effort and right mindfulness hover along with it.
 You try to give rise to what's skillful no matter what the situation: That's the right effort.
 Right mindfulness means being mindful to give rise to what's skillful, to abandon what's unskillful and-once you've entered into what's skillful-being mindful to stay with it.
-It's all very proactive, but, it's proactive in a transparent way.
+It's all very proactive, but it's proactive in a transparent way.